JasraHaja/jasra-projects-portfolio/README.md

 # Jasra's Projects Portfolio 🚀

 Welcome!
-This repository showcases the projects I’ve worked on, focusing on **automation, cybersecurity, workflow optimization, and digital transformation**.
-Each project highlights **problem-solving, technical skills, and structured execution** to improve efficiency and system reliability.
+This repository showcases **projects where I integrate technology, automation, and structured problem-solving** to improve **workflow efficiency, cybersecurity, and digital transformation.**

+Each project reflects my ability to **analyze systems, optimize processes, and implement technical solutions**—bridging the gap between **engineering, operations, and project execution.**

+With experience in **automation, cybersecurity, and supply chain optimization,** I focus on **creating scalable, structured solutions** that drive **real-world impact.**

 1. 🎮 [VR Application for Ergonomic Training](#VR-Application-for-Ergonomic-Training)
 2. 🤖 [Telegram Bot for Workflow Automation](#Telegram-Bot-for-Workflow-Automation)